spdes/chirpgp/README.md

 ```

-In the equation above, `ϕ_0` stands for the initial phase, `ξ_k` is a Gaussian noise, `Y_k` stands for the noisy chirp
-measurement at time `t_k`, and `f` is the instantaneous frequency function that we aim to estimate.
-Importantly, we
-would like to estimate `f` in terms of posterior distribution.
+In the equation above, `ϕ_0` stands for the initial phase, `ξ_k` is a Gaussian noise, `Y_k` stands for the noisy chirp measurement at time `t_k`, and `f` is the instantaneous frequency function that we aim to estimate.
+Importantly, we would like to estimate `f` in terms of posterior distribution.

-The idea is to put priors on both `f` and the chirp signal jointly by using a class of stochastic differential
-equations.
-This leads to a non-linear state-space model in which we can estimate the posterior distribution by using
-stochastic filters and smoothers (e.g., EKFS, UKFS).
+The idea is to put priors on both `f` and the chirp signal jointly by using a class of non-linear stochastic differential equations -- which gives some condtional Gaussian processes.
+This leads to a non-linear state-space model in which we can estimate the posterior distribution by using stochastic filters and smoothers (e.g., EKFS, UKFS).

 To have a sense how well this method works, please see the following example figure taken from the paper.